 Welcome to Truth Community Fellowship

 If that stirs your heart, come visit us.
-You might find a home at Truth Community Fellowship.
+You might find you belong at Truth Community Fellowship.
 We love Christ, we love each other, and we always have room for one more.
-You’ll find a warm welcome from all of us.
+You’ll find a warm greeting from all of us.